 The number one way leads should always be used is for email lead nurturing.
 It guarantees you’ll go right to their inbox, and since they’ve entered your contest, they’ll be happy to receive emails from you to find out if they’ve won.

-Autoresponder campaigns are extremely effective and can save you a ton of time.
+Autoresponder campaigns can nudge leads further along the digital sales funnel Autoresponder campaigns are extremely effective and can save you a ton of time.
 You can use them for everything from welcome campaigns at the top of the funnel to discount offers towards the bottom of it.
 Leads are great, after all, but don’t amount to much in the long run if at least some of them don’t convert.

 Shortstack’s new autoresponder feature can help with this; it makes it easy to create and distribute a series of autoresponder campaigns to the people who enter your contest.
 You can learn more here.